The Pearl of Austria - Lake Hallstatt

-This is the Gasthof Hollwirt in Obertraun, Austria.
-It is a family owned & operated restaurant, with outdoor seating and with a menu that is incredible.
+This is a family owned & operated restaurant, with outdoor & indoor seating and they have a menu that is incredible.
 Their beer selection was quite good, included Weiss Bier, and the service we received was top-notch.
 We had some of our favourite German dishes there, and wound up eating several dinners as the food was excellent!

-This is their outside seating area, which on a nice day was an excellent place to enjoy a cold beer!
+The outside seating area which on a nice day was an excellent place to enjoy a cold beer!
 In fact on nice days at meal times, it is going to get crowded because this is a popular place to eat & drink.

-This is the Seecafé Obertraun am Hallstätter See, right on the Obertraun Beach with a stunning view of the Lake and Hallstatt village on the western side of the lake.
+This restaurant is located on the Obertraun Beach with a stunning view of the Lake and Hallstatt village on the western side of the lake.
 We spent some time on the Obertraun Beach, for example, after our bike ride we came back to the beach to soak away our tired leg muscles (the Lake is incredibly cold for a Floridian!).
 At approximately 40 degrees farenheit the lake water was quite a bit better than caffeine!